 You make vitamin D when your skin is exposed to relatively intense sunlight.
 People with light skin can produce sufficient vitamin D with less than 15 minutes of exposure to the sun around noon on a summer day.
 The time needed increases among people with darker skin, up to two hours for people with very dark skin.

 The farther the sun is from directly overhead, the less efficiently you’ll produce vitamin D. A rule of thumb is that you produce vitamin D only if your shadow is shorter than you are.6Vitamin D and Cancer with William B. Grant, PhD.
 Moss Report Podcast.
 June 22, 2022.
 Viewed September 12, 2022.
-People who live far from the equator may not make any vitamin D in the winter, even at noon.7Raman R. How to safely get vitamin D from sunlight.
+People who live far from the equator may not make any vitamin D in the winter, even when exposed to sunlight at noon.7Raman R. How to safely get vitamin D from sunlight.
 Healthline.
 April 28, 2018.
 Viewed September 12, 2022.

 Supplements